Brandon-Rozek/website/content/blog/male-vs-female-life-expectancy.md

 ## Summary Statistics

 Before we begin our inferential statistics, it is a good idea to look at what we have in our sample.
-It will give us a good feeling for what we&#8217;re working with and help us answer some questions involving the assumptions in parametric tests.
+It will give us a good feeling for what we're working with and help us answer some questions involving the assumptions in parametric tests.

-We&#8217;re interested in the minimum, mean, maximum, and interquartile range of the data
+We're interested in the minimum, mean, maximum, and interquartile range of the data

 ```R
 # Summary statistics